steevedeadpool/steevedeadpool/README.md

 - 👋 Hi, I’m @steevedeadpool
 - 👀 I’m interested in ... javascript and website making
-- 🌱 I’m currently learning ... javascript
+- 🌱 I’m currently learning ... kotlin
 - 💞️ I’m looking to collaborate on ... js
 - 📫 How to reach me ...
 Discord : STEEVEDEADPOOL